clojure-liberator/liberator/team.md

 The Liberator team tries to live an open development model, embracing contribution by others.
 Currently there are commits by about 10 other developers.
-We love how Github makes it dead easy to contribute event a one liner fix.
+We love how Github makes it dead easy to contribute even a one liner fix.